Learn how to grow your audience and showcase your agency’s goals, values, and achievements by creating your own LinkedIn Page.

 1. Environmental Protection Agency: Set Out Your Mission

-But remember, this isn’t a check-the-box exercise.
+But remember, this isn’t a tick-box exercise.

 So what, specifically, should you be adding to your LinkedIn Page?